 The rear panel of the Switch contains an AC power connector.
 The AC power connector is a standard threepronged connector that supports the power cord.
 Plug-in the female connector of the provided power cord into this socket, and the male side of the cord into a power outlet.
 The Switch automatically adjusts its power setting to any supply voltage in the range from 100 to 240 VAC at 50 to 60 Hz.
-Connect the Kensingtoncompatible security lock, at the rear of the switch, to a secure immovable device(only for DES-1210-10/ME).
-Insert the lock into the notch and turn the key to secure the lock(only for DES-1210-10/ME).
+Connect the Kensingtoncompatible security lock, at the rear of the switch, to a secure immovable device.
+Insert the lock into the notch and turn the key to secure the lock.